 Why does ACC invest?

-ACC’s investment portfolio exists to help us meet the costs of injury claims.
+Our investment portfolio exists to help us meet the costs of injury claims.

-Our investment income ensures that we can meet all the future costs of injuries that have already happened, without the need for New Zealanders to pay more levies for these claims in the future.
+The investment income ensures that we can meet all the future costs of injuries that have already happened, without the need for New Zealanders to pay more levies for these claims in the future.